mahmoudElshimi/stdl/README.md

 About
 -----
-- Web application for creating a simple to-do list.
+- Web application for creating a simple To-Do list.
-- It uses SQLite.b
+- It uses SQLite.
+- It's for educational purpose.
 - JavaScript free!
-- It's for educational purpose.
 - Feel free to contribute.

 To Do
 -----
 - ~~Use database instead of being a session-based.~~&emsp;&emsp;#Done as per commit 09b48f8.
-- Add support for multi-user and authentication.
+- Adding support for multi-user and authentication.

 Requirements
 ------------